StarnightLibrary/design/README.md

 # design

-the image files for Starnight
+This repository contains the image files for Starnight.
+Be nice.